Subrata-Rudra/Quick-Text-Share-Web-App/README.md

 ## ✨ Features

 - Instantly share text with a unique 4 digit code
-- Clean and intuitive user interfae
+- Clean and intuitive user interface
 - No authentication required for quick sharing
 - Responsive design for all devices